 Herbs can help you break your child’s fever in two different ways.
 Depending on how you use them, herbs can cool your child down or slightly warm him up, triggering perspiration and a subsequent lowering of body temperature.

 Some herbs are classified as febrifuges, meaning that they reduce fever.
-Febrifuges, such as Lemon Balm, Chamomile, and Elderberry, are considered cooling in action and are also nervine relaxants.
+Febrifuges, such as Lemon Balm, Chamomile, Yarrow, and Elderberry, are considered cooling in action and are also nervine relaxants.

 Other herbs are diaphoretic, meaning that they promote perspiration.
 They work with the body to raise the body temperature while simultaneously allowing the body to modulate it through the natural cooling mechanism of sweating.
 Hot teas or infusions enhance the diaphoretic effect.
-These herbs, including Ginger, Elderberry, and Lemon Balm, are also relaxing to the musculoskeletal system, so people with a cold, flu, or respiratory infection often sleep better after taking them.
+These herbs, including Ginger, Elderberry, and Thyme, are also relaxing to the musculoskeletal system, so people with a cold, flu, or respiratory infection often sleep better after taking them.

 This next section offers you some remedies to help you bring down your child’s fever safely and naturally.